-Israel and the [Ethiopian] Falashas.
+The imposition of this norm causes untold difficulties, especially in the absorption of groups of Jews who have been removed from the main body of Israel, such as [India's] Bene Israel and the [Ethiopian] Falashas.
 As these groups have not been instructed in the specifics of religious divorce laws, they are presumed to include mamzerim within their numbers.
 The problem of mamzerut is bound to be exacerbated when large scale immigration occurs from the communist-bloc countries.
-Many women, it is to be assumed, married without religious divorces and therefore technically gave birth to mamzerim.
-50
+Many women, it is to be assumed, married without religious divorces and therefore technically gave birth to mamzerim.50

-Consequently, in the words of Rabbi Louis Jacobs, "There is a frightening proliferation of technical mamzerim on a scale that is completely unknown or even imagined in the classical period of the Halakhah.
-In addition there is the creation of a caste of untouchables, which further divide the Jewish community."
-The risks are more than theoretical.
+Consequently, in the words of Rabbi Louis Jacobs, "There is a frightening proliferation of technical mamzerim on a scale that is completely unknown or even imagined in the classical period of the halakhah.
+In addition, there is the creation of a caste of untouchables, which further divide the Jewish community."51 The risks are more than theoretical.
 The following are two cases from recent decades.

-The Oshry Case.
+The Oshry Case